Inside Google Marketing: Digital transformation with Bethany Poole

 Inside Google Marketing: Digital transformation with Bethany PooleApril 2022

 “Digital transformation matters to marketers, because it creates new opportunities,” says Bethany Poole, senior director of One Google Ads Marketing.
-But before those opportunities can be realized, companies need to commit to a digital-first mindset.
-Tune in as Poole shares what companies at the forefront of digital have in common and how your company can achieve its own transformation using the Route to Ready framework.
+But before those opportunities can be realised, companies need to commit to a digital-first mindset.
+Tune in as Poole shares what companies at the forefront of digital have in common and how your company can achieve its own transformation.

 Bethany Poole: When it comes to digital transformation, you don’t have to do everything, but you have to do something.
 We’ve all been through this period of enormous change.
 And some things will stay changed and some things will go back to the way they were before.
 Our job is to know the difference and help our customers navigate that.

 I am Bethany Poole.
 I’m the senior director of One Google Ads Marketing.
 My job is to bring the best of Google Ads together to help marketers solve their toughest problems and help push the industry forward.
 “Digital transformation” is a term you hear a lot these days, and many people think of it as a complicated process that they need to do; it’s going to take years to figure out; and there’s no finish line in sight.
 But we actually think of it really differently: as an essential, ongoing process that can help you drive short-term business growth and long-term business resilience.

 I love that we get to bring diverse teams together to solve really tough problems.
 So I love that I work with creatives.
 I work with writers, storytellers, data analysts, and insights.
 We figure out what consumer behaviors and insights are most relevant to marketers, and help inspire and educate them so that they can grow their businesses and connect with customers.